Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Can You Legally Own a Fox in the United States?

 While this is often asked, this is a complex question to answer.
-Unfortunately, in most states, foxes have been banned for the 'typical person' to possess.
-This means a pet owner who is not keeping one for any commercial activity, education, or scientific purposes.
+Unfortunately, in most states, foxes have been banned for the average pet owner to possess.
+This means a person who is not keeping one for any commercial activity, education, or scientific purposes.
 Some states allow people to possess foxes if they are using them for purposes such as breeding and selling, presenting them to the public as exhibitors, or even running a fur farm.

 - People who engage in these activities require a license from the United States Department of Agriculture (USDA).
 People who hold these licenses will be subject to unannounced inspections to ensure they are in compliance with the Animal Welfare Act (AWA).

 - There are a small number of states where there is no special requirement to own foxes, and a smaller number of states that issue permits to private, non-commercial pet owners for foxes.
 Many states also do not allow pet owners to possess foxes that are native to the state or country but have no regulations for exotic foxes.